KKotlicki/Cibot/README.md

 Cibot is an open-source project.
 Every contribution is welcome.
 To contribute, make your own branch and send Git pull request.
-First, connect to your GitHub account; then following Git code can be used to create a new branch with your changes:
+First, connect to your GitHub account; then use the following Git code to create a new branch with your changes:

 ```
 git init